#wcw Hope Meng

 How can the Women Catalysts community help you?

-As part of my work with the coach, I am refocusing my design business on branding for entrepreneurs who are making waves in their industries.
-This is what I LOVE about my work: learning about the cool and amazing things that people are doing, and then helping them interpret their mission and values into a visual strategy.
+As part of my work with the coach, I am refocusing my design business on branding for female entrepreneurs.
+This is what I LOVE about my work: learning about the cool and amazing things that people are doing, and then helping them tell their story in a visual way.
 It is incredibly gratifying work!
-I joined Women Catalysts to widen my network of potential clients, but also because learning about other women doing inspiring work keeps me going!
+I joined Women Catalysts to connect with more inspiring women--learning about the extraordinary things everyday sheroes accomplish keeps me so excited to improve myself in every facet of my life.